jimmyc14/ID_of_AI_Images/README.md

 - The data are stored in arrows, so you will have to extract them using the following script from the repo: https://github.com/jimmyc14/ID_of_AI_Images/blob/main/data_download_management/get_huggingface_data.py

 - Fill in the path you just clone the repo to in the 'get_huggingface_data.py' script.
-For example mine is: ```C:/Users/Jimmy/OneDrive/Desktop/test/DS6050_Ai_Detection``` as seen in the current script
+For example mine is: ```C:/Users/Jimmy/OneDrive/Desktop/test/DS6050_Ai_Detection``` as seen in the current script.
+FOR RIVANNA: make sure to include the directory structure you are using, for example with SCRATCH: ```/scratch/{uva_id}/path/to/DS6050_Ai_Detection```

 - As the script runs, it will copy all images into a respective temp_ folder, then delete the original folder storing the arrows, to save some space.
 It will then rename the temp folders.